Set up Google Shopping Feed

 Now you just need to activate your feed.
 You do this as follows:

-- Click on the gear
+- Click on the Feeds tab

-- Check "Activate Google Shopping Feed"
+- Check "Enable Google Shopping Feed"

 - If you want the best-selling products to be marked as "bestseller" with a label, you can select a number.
 If you enter 30, we will mark the 30 best-selling products in the last 24 months.